 - Cybersecurity analyst

 Also, take a look at our blog on Ethical Hacking tutorial to learn more about this domain!

 According to Glassdoor, entry-level ethical hackers in the United States typically earn US$69,100 per year.
-With expertise and depending on the companies that they work for, their salary might reach US$102,000 per year.
+With expertise and depending on the companies that they work for, an ethical hacker’s salary might reach US$102,000 per year.